Breaking News | ASUU urges FG to take out IPPIS as condition to call off strike

-Prof. Biodun Ogunyemi, ASUU President said this in a statement made available on Sunday in Abuja that the ongoing strike may still linger if government failed to meets its demand.
+Prof. Biodun Ogunyemi, ASUU President said this in a statement made available on Sunday in Abuja that the ongoing strike may still linger if the government failed to meet its demand.

 According to Ogunyemi, Nigerians should bear with us.
 ASUU is doing their battle.